88 Comments

 If this were a blog post 15-20 years ago, I would agree with you.
 But I think this is not a blog post.

 I think it is an article or newsletter.
-Moreover, it is not just about refusing someone else.
-I think it aims to present a case, and the reputation manually provides an opportunity to do so.
+Moreover, it is not just about refuting someone else.
+I think it aims to present a case, and the refutation mostly just provides an opportunity to do so.

 I agree with a lot of what you say, but you’re arguing against a different point.
 Kelsey is saying Waymo as it is currently run provides safe automated taxi service.